cherchyk/PowerPlatformCiCd/Readme.md

 # Exercises

 ## Exercise 1 - Create DevOps project

-- Log to your VM (use credentials from Lab details)
+- Log to your VM, please use credentials from Lab details.
+- Open `Visual Studio 19` from the desktop.
+As you load Visual Studio for the first time it will ask you for account details.
+Please use Azure credentials from Lab details.

+## Exercise 2 - Create DevOps project

 - In browser of your choice navigate to https://dev.azure.com and log in by using your Azure credentials.
 - Click on `Sign in to Azure DevOps`.
 ![Development Streams](doc-media/DevOps-SignIn.png 'Development Streams')